Vincent Ryan (priest): Background

-Ryan was born in 1938 and raised in Maitland, New South Wales.
-He attended Marist Boys High School in Maitland from 1950 to 1954.
+Ryan was born in Maitland, New South Wales in 1938, where he attended Marist Boys High School from 1950 to 1954.
 In 1958, Ryan confessed to another priest that he "had desires for young boys" but was assured that if he said his prayers "God would look after him".
 In 1958, Ryan entered seminary and in 1962 was chosen to complete his studies at Propaganda College in Rome.

 On 6 January 1966, Ryan was ordained by Pope Paul VI at St Peter's Basilica, Rome.
-Ryan returned to Australia on 19 August 1970 and was appointed secretary to Bishop John Toohey at Maitland Cathedral.
+Ryan returned to Australia on 19 August 1970, after having spent some time working in North London, and was appointed secretary to Bishop John Toohey at Maitland Cathedral.
 In 1973, Toohey informed Ryan that he was appointing him to St Joseph's Parish, Merewether, New South Wales.

-Edwards complaint
+Complaint by Kath Edwards

 In 1974, Father Patrick Cotter was parish priest of St Joseph's Church in Merewether and Ryan was his assistant.
-One of the parishioners, Kath Edwards (known as CNA during the royal commission), went to see Cotter and reported that her two young boys, aged 6 and 8 years old, said Ryan had touched them on their genitals.
-Edwards told the royal commission that she remembered seeing the colour drain from Cotter's face but, despite his shock, it was not something he was surprised to hear.
+A parishioner, Kath Edwards (known as "CNA" during the royal commission), told Cotter that her two young boys, aged 6 and 8 years old, had said Ryan had touched them on their genitals.
+Edwards told the commission that she remembered seeing the colour drain from Cotter's face but, despite his shock, it was not something he was surprised to hear.
 Cotter summoned Ryan and Edwards repeated her allegation.
 Ryan admitted he may have touched the boys accidentally but denied abusing the boys.
 Cotter took no further action.

 Merewether allegations

 In 1975, Sister Margaret Anne Geatches, a member of the Sisters of St Joseph's of Lochinvar, was principal of St Joseph's Primary School, Merewether.

-During the school sports carnival, there was a confrontation between Father Ryan when a pupil, Gerard McDonald, called Ryan "a poofter" (slang for a homosexual).
-A parent confronted McDonald and asked what was going on.
-McDonald told her that Ryan had been "touching" boys.
-Later Geatches heard a commotion and discovered Phylis McDonald (Gerard's mother), another parent and a group of Year 5 boys at the top of the stairs.
+During a school sports carnival, there was a confrontation between Ryan and a pupil, Gerard McDonald, who called Ryan "a poofter" (slang for a homosexual).
+Geatches heard the commotion and discovered Phylis McDonald (Gerard's mother), another parent and a group of Year 5 boys at the top of the stairs.
 Geatches spoke with the boys who told her they had been "touched" by Ryan.
 Geatches assured the group that she would report Ryan and ensure it did not happen again.